Shell Shock (Part I): Plot

 The episode opens with two men fleeing a gang, only to be apprehended and severely beaten.
 One man is dragged into the darkness while the other escapes.
 The following morning, the team is summoned to examine the body of the abducted man, Lieutenant Michael Torres.
 It is discovered that Torres was accompanied by his commanding officer, Captain Joe Westcott, leading them to Westcott's residence.
 Westcott recounts the assault and expresses guilt for not attempting to rescue Torres.
 However, Gibbs remains skeptical about the completeness of Westcott's story.
 Further discrepancies arise from Ducky's autopsy, which indicates that Torres was attacked by only two individuals, contradicting Westcott's statement.
 Additionally, the surveillance footage of the incident is inconclusive due to corruption of the recording medium.

 Gibbs then has Westcott tell him about the story of how his squad was ambushed by insurgents in Iraq shortly before their tour of duty ended.
 Several of Westcott's men were killed and Westcott himself witnessed one of his men getting captured.
 However, rather than try to help him, Westcott fled in fear.
 Though the captured soldier was rescued by another squadmate, he died shortly after due to his wounds.
-Westcott can't forgive himself for succumbing to cowardice and it is revealed that he suffers from post-traumatic stress disorder, as he is constantly reliving the ambush in his mind.
+Westcott can't forgive himself for succumbing to cowardice and it is revealed that he has post-traumatic stress disorder, as he is constantly reliving the ambush in his mind.

 The team manages to clean up the surveillance footage and sees that there were only three men involved in the fight: Westcott, Torres, and another man named Randall J. Kersey, who claims never to have seen Westcott nor has he been outside the country.
 They surmise that Westcott suffered another PTSD episode; he believed Kersey was one of the insurgents and began to assault him.
 Torres tried to intervene but was knocked down and struck his head on the pavement, dying instantly.

 After sending Westcott to therapy to have his PTSD treated, Gibbs has McGee obtain satellite photos of the insurgent base where Westcott had been ambushed.
 To the team's shock, they discover that Kersey was indeed present at the base as one of the insurgents.
 The team raids Kersey's house but are too late: Kersey has already fled but the team discovers evidence that he had already built two bombs and is planning an attack.

 Meanwhile, Tony finds an old camera with photos of his mother, who died when he was eight years old.
 Unfortunately, McGee gets hold of Tony's embarrassing old high school portrait and Ziva gives him a relentless amount of grief.